microphone-stream/microphone-stream/README.md

 #### `.setStream(mediaStream)`

-Set the mediaStream, necessary for iOS 11 support where the underlying AudioContext must be resumed in response to a user tap, but the the mediaStream won't be available until later.
+Set the mediaStream, necessary for iOS 11 support where the underlying AudioContext must be resumed in response to a user tap, but the mediaStream won't be available until later.
 Note: Some versions of Firefox leave the recording icon in place after recording has stopped.

 #### `.stop()`